Marveta

 • Do you distribute products yourself or use third-party platforms such as Amazon?

-Your product is top-notch, has the best location and competitive price, but without promotion, you won’t reach out to customers.
+Your product is top-notch and has the best location and competitive price, but without promotion, you won’t reach out to customers.

 To craft the perfect promotional campaign, you need to figure out the following: